Skip to main content

 Visit of the Queen to the Royal College of Advanced Technology, 1961

 Seated inside Maxwell Hall.
-Queen, Prince Philip and Clifford Whitworth are amongst the dignitaries.
+Queen, Prince Philip and Clifford Whitworth amongst dignitaries.
 Royal College of Advanced Technology, 1961.

 Comments